Security, Compliance, Data Governance

 Performance impact must be minimized.
 Synchronous audit logging that blocks operations can introduce unacceptable latency.
 Asynchronous logging with dedicated threads or separate processes maintains throughput while ensuring audit events are eventually persisted.

 Sensitive data in logs presents a paradox: audit logs must capture enough detail to be useful, but shouldn't expose the very data they're meant to protect.
 Techniques include logging metadata without message payloads, redacting sensitive fields, and encrypting audit logs at rest and in transit.
+For strategies on protecting sensitive data while maintaining visibility, see Data Masking and Anonymization for Streaming.

 Regulatory Requirements